Korean court music: Cultural influence on contemporary society

-The word for music in the Korean language is umak, which very closely resembles the word for the traditional Korean court music form aak.
+The word for music in the Korean language is eumak, which very closely resembles the word for the traditional Korean court music form aak.
 In North Korea, traditional court music and performances have mostly died out as a result of the nation's strong political ideologies.
 However, traces of its legacy have continued to live on within South Korean culture and as a result, continues to cultivate cultural influence on contemporary South Korean society.